 2. How do you guarantee the sequence accuracy of my genes?
 What QC data will be provided?

 We guarantee 100% accuracy by sequencing.
 You will receive complete QC data.
-Each gene comes with complete QC data: project report, construct map, complete sequence, sequence verifying data (chromatograms) and alignment file.
+Each gene comes with complete QC data which includes project QA report report, construct map, complete sequence, sequence verifying data (chromatograms) and alignment file.

 3. How are genes shipped?
 How long does it take for shipping?

 We deliver 4µg of lyophilized plasmid, which contains your target gene in our standard vector or in your desired vector.
 We can prepare more plasmid (up to a few milligrams) upon request.
 The plasmid is shipped at room temperature.
 Overnight delivery within USA/Canada.
 Typically 3-4 days to reach researchers in other countries.